compbel/SMiTH/README.md

 ## Running SMiTH Without a MATLAB License
-This guide provides step-by-step instructions for running the compiled MATLAB application runMigrationSamplerReduced on a machine without MATLAB installed.
+This guide provides step-by-step instructions for running the compiled MATLAB application inferTree on a machine without MATLAB installed.
 The application was created using MATLAB Compiler, and it requires the MATLAB Runtime to execute.
 Additionally, Gurobi is needed only when using the 'unconstrained' mode for inferring the compatibility of a migration tree and a phylogeny.

 ### **Prerequisites**